leo-isso/leo-isso/README.md

 **Hobbies:**
 --------------------------

-📖 Study (Software Engineering, Philosophy)
+📖 Study (Software Engineering, Philosophy, Crypto Market, and more)

 🖥️ Software Side Projects

 💪 Hit the Gym (Really Hard)

-🌬️ Hookah
+🎨 Admiring art of all kinds